gyang2518/Welcome/README.md

 ![Image of TE](https://cdn-images-1.medium.com/max/800/1*E6T4CQTnnFwu0XOtWxZfmQ.jpeg)

-Another example would be [Design for Another World](https://medium.com/@gyang2518/design-documentation-for-another-world-1d903c1efd4e), our group decided to do something that can ease the user or make them relax while seeing the Virtual Reality Page.
+Another example would be [Design for Another World](https://medium.com/@gyang2518/design-documentation-for-another-world-1d903c1efd4e), our group decided to do something that can ease the user or make them relax while seeing the Virtual Reality Page in the beginning.
+However, with later on designing it turned out to be a creepy farm.
+It's a good start.
 As we all know, there are so many different ways about relaxing.
 Thus, we though green page can make people relax their eyes.
 A farm would be a great choice.
 Within this thought, our group designed a farm with moving animals in it.
 For this case, there are lots of ways for desiging on relaxation; there are hundreds way of designing on farm.
 It's our group's responsibility to choose the best solution for the project.
+This actually can be a perfect example about initial design, because during the designing, more ideas poped out from everyone's mind, and more creations we would have in the final production.

 ## **Final Design**